Terminal Doppler Weather Radar: Characteristics

 TDWR uses a carrier wave in the frequency band of 5600–5650 MHz (5 cm wavelength), with a narrow beam and angular resolution of 0.5 degrees, and has a peak power of 250 kW.
 In reflectivity, the resolution in distance is 150 m within 135 km of the radar and 300 m from 135 km to 460 km to the radar.
-The reason for this difference is that the width resolution being angular, at larger range the width of the beam becomes quite large and to obtain a better averaging of data in a resolution volume, one has to increase the number of range pulse bins.
+The reason for this difference is that since the width resolution is angular, at larger range the width of the beam becomes quite large and to obtain a better averaging of data in a resolution volume, one has to increase the number of range pulse bins.
 This cut off is arbitrarily set for the software at 135 km.

 In radial velocities, data are available up to 90 km from the radar with the full angular resolution of 0.5 degrees and range resolution of 150 m.
 Because of the Pulse Repetition Frequency (PRF) used, there is aliasing and the maximum non-ambiguous velocity is 20 to 30 kn.

 TDWR can perform near-surface scans at a 0.1-0.3 degree angle of inclination from the Earth's surface every minute.
 It can also perform composite scans in which the radar observes at several different angles of inclination in order to obtain a fuller picture of the atmospheric conditions; each such composite scan requires 6 minutes.

 Comparison with NEXRAD

 Advantages

 A NEXRAD weather radar currently used by the National Weather Service (NWS) is a 10 cm wavelength (2700-3000 MHz) radar capable of a complete scan every 4.5 to 10 minutes, depending on the number of angles scanned, and depending on whether or not MESO-SAILS is active, which adds a supplemental low-level scan while completing a volume scan.
-Its resolution is 0.5 degrees in width and 250 m in range.
+Its resolution is 0.5 degrees in width and 250 m in horizontal.
 The non-ambiguous radial velocity is 62 kn up to 230 km from the radar.

 The range resolution of the TDWR is nearly twice that of that classic NEXRAD scheme.
 This will give much better details on small features in precipitation patterns, particularly in thunderstorms, in reflectivity and radial velocity.
 However, this finer resolution is only available up to 135 km from the radar; beyond that, the resolution is close to that of the NEXRAD.
 However, since August 2008, oversampling on NEXRAD has increased its resolution in lower elevations in reflectivity data to 0.25 km by 0.5 degree, and increased the range of Doppler velocity data to 300 km.
 This lessens the advantages of TDWR for those elevations.